 - Daily vacuum with a soft-bristled brush attachment

-- Immediate spot clean when a stain or spill has occurred (I’ll share a great cleaning recipe later)
+- Immediate spot cleaning when a stain or spill has occurred (I’ll share a great cleaning recipe later)

 - A weekly wipe-down with a damp cloth